S81D/ANNIE_standalone/README.md

 # Standalone ANNIE Analysis

+This repository contains various subdirectories consisting of standalone analysis tools and scripts created and implemented outside the primary analysis framework for ANNIE, ToolAnalysis.
+Eventually, some of these analyses will be converted into Tools within ToolAnalysis.

-##
+## Subdirectories

+1. pyANNIEEventDisplay
-Python Event Display for the visualizing events within the ANNIE detector.
+        - Python Event Display for the visualizing events within the ANNIE detector.
 Currently a standalone from ToolAnalysis.